icrobotics-team167/docs/src/chapter-01-frc-basics/02-season-timeline.md

 ### Preseason

-The preseason lasts from September to December.
+The preseason lasts from September through December.
 During this time, teams recruit new members, develop technical skills, and raise money to fund the rest of the season.
 This part of the year normally involves a couple meetings per week, but it is much more relaxed than the build season and the competition season.

 ### Build Season